musiolmarco/msl_fetcher/README.md

 With msl_fetcher you can fetch and handle data easily.
 Handle all states (Loading, Error, Data available) within a minute.🕚

 ## Getting started 🚀
-Add this lines to your pubspec.yaml dependencies.
+Add this lines to your pubspec.yaml dependencies:
 ```yaml
 dependencies:
   msl_fetcher: <Newest version>